Now booking · Friday consults

 Advanced Whitening — enamel-safe aesthetics.

-Coffee, tea, berries, wine, and certain foods can stain teeth over time.
+Coffee, tea, berries, red wine, balsamic, soy, curry, turmeric, paprika, saffron, and richly spiced foods can stain teeth over time.
+Spices in particular are quietly underestimated — turmeric and curry pigments bind deeply to enamel and are some of the most stubborn stains a dentist sees.
 Whitening has improved, but the breakthrough is not simply "whiter."
 It is safer, more customized, and better integrated with overall care.

 Before whitening, you need to know what kind of discoloration you have.
 Surface stain, enamel thinning, old restorations, tetracycline staining, trauma, and natural dentin color all behave differently.
 Whitening does not change crowns, veneers, or fillings the same way it changes natural enamel.